ibm-cloud-docs/power-iaas/rsct-rmc-aix.md

 - You use the `mksysb restore` operation from an on-premises VM
 - You use `smitty` to remove the IPv6 interface

-## Diagnosing and recoverying from a missing IPv6 address
+## Diagnosing and recovering from a missing IPv6 address
 {: #rsct-diagnosis-recovery}

 One of your AIX VM network interface controllers (NICs) must include an IPv6 address to connect to the Novalink host.
 If your NIC does not have an associated IPv6 address, you must perform a recovery procedure.